 When choosing a name for your LLC, consider how you want to represent your business online.
 As we mentioned earlier, if your business’s name and domain name match, it’ll be easier for customers to remember and find you online.
 Thus, web domain availability might influence your name choice.

-Use our domain name search tool to check to see if your potential company name is already in use.
+Use our business name search tool to check to see if your potential company name is already in use.
 You might want to reserve the domain name right away if you come across it before someone else does.

 Additionally, you may look to see if the social media handles you want are available.
 Getting the right social network handles can be crucial for successful online marketing because many companies market on sites like Facebook, Instagram, and LinkedIn.
 On top of registering a domain name, we can help you add privacy to it, set up a website, and get a business email address.